 Step 1: Making Different Files to Create a Metadata Extractor in Excel

-In this section, we will show you multiple files within the metadata folder which we have created.
+In this section, we will show you multiple files within the metadata folder that we have created.

 - Here, you can see all the files within the metadata folder.